Indigenous Australian Studies

 Indigenous Australian Studies is an interdisciplinary program of study.
 It gives students an opportunity to develop a deep understanding of Aboriginal and Torres Strait Islander histories, cultures and knowledge systems, and draws upon the ideas and methods of disciplines including history, literature, sociology health, linguistics, film and archaeology to examine the scholarly and everyday construction of knowledges about Indigenous peoples, experiences and histories.

-Taught by Koori Centre academic staff, Indigenous Australian Studies units are offered through the Faculty of Arts and are available to all students as a Part A major.
+Taught by academic staff, Indigenous Australian Studies units are offered through the Faculty of Arts and Social Sciences and are available to all students as a Table A major.

 How do you major in Indigenous Australian Studies?